cyclux/tradeforce/README.md

     sim_result = Tradeforce(config_file="config.yaml").run_sim()
     ```

-    > **Note** See [simulator_simple_yaml.py] and [config.yaml] for a working example.
+    > **Note** | See [simulator_simple_yaml.py] and [config.yaml] for a working example.

-#### Shell in container
+### Shell in container

-In some use cases it can be helpful to open a shell in the Tradeforce container.
+In some use cases it might be helpful to open a shell in the Tradeforce container.
-For instance if docker compose is run in detached mode (`docker compose up -d`).
+For instance if `docker compose` is run in detached mode: `docker compose up -d`.

-To connect to the Tradeforce container and open a shell run:
+To connect to the Tradeforce container and open a bash shell run:

 ```shell
 docker exec -it tradeforce bash
 ```

-> **Note** Here "tradeforce" refers to the `container_name` specified in
+> **Note** | Here "tradeforce" refers to the `container_name` specified in [docker/docker-compose.yml]\
-> [docker/docker-compose.yml] and might defer depending on the deployment option or setup.
+> and might defer depending on the deployment option or setup.

 ## DISCLAIMER
 > **Warning** Use at your own risk!
-Tradeforce is currently in beta, and bugs may occur.
+Tradeforce is currently in beta, and bugs may occur.\
-> Furthermore, there is no guarantee that strategies that have performed well
+> Furthermore, there is no guarantee that strategies that have performed well \
 > in the past will continue to do so in the future.